 Drycleaning – the ultimate laundry recourse of the lazy homemaker.
-It is also the life saver for many different types of clothes, which otherwise would have been destroyed by the regular washing at home.
+It is also the lifesaver for many different types of clothes, which otherwise would have been destroyed by regular machine washing at home.

 I would call drycleaning a savior of clothes.
 Some might call me out on this (dismal environmental outcomes being the main reason), but one cannot deny that many a garment would be in tatters if not handled by the expert dry cleaners.
 The Brand new look of a dry cleaned garment makes one forget many good intentions.

 Though cleaning clothes at home is the best, there are situations when you have to give your clothes to be dry cleaned.

 Shrinkage of fabric is one of the main reasons why clothes are given to be dry cleaned.
 In the manufacturing process, fabric fibers are stretched to save yardage.
 When you wash clothes the fabric fibers are immersed in water; they stretch and then when dry, shrink back to their original size.You will sometimes find that the garment has shrunk one size small.